MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/deploy-configure.md

     ![Add Workplace Analytics users](./images/add-user.png)

-4. In **Scenarios**, select the applicable templates that the user will need to use.
-Users can only use templates that you select here for them.
+4. In **Scenarios**, select the applicable templates for which the user needs access.
+Users can only access and use templates that are selected from this list.

 ## Incoming Data